-The chemical components of caraway oil are acetaldehyde cumuninic aldehyde furfurol carvone and limonene.
-Caraway oil calms the nerves and soothes mental fatigue, while setting the stomach,nervous digestion colic flatulence and gastric spasms.
-It is an effective tissue re-generator and useful for fighting oily skin while dispersing bruises reducing boils and cleaning infected wounds.
+The chemical components of caraway oil are acetaldehyde, cuminic aldehyde, furfurol, carvone and limonene.
+Caraway oil calms the nerves and soothes mental fatigue, while setting the stomach, nervous digestion, colic, flatulence and gastric spasms.
+It is an effective tissue re-generator and useful for fighting oily skin while dispersing bruises, reducing boils and cleaning infected wounds.
 Furthermore, it relieves itching skin and helps to clear acne as well as scalp problems.

 Summary: